North Queensland Bulk Ports Corporation (NQBP) will soon begin maintenance dredging at the Port of Weipa.

 “It’s undertaken by port authorities around the world and is critical for maintaining port infrastructure.

-“The Brisbane and Oranje, with their support vessels, have restricted manoeuvring capability.
+“The Brisbane and its support vessels have restricted manoeuvring capability.
 We urge people on the water to pay close attention to displayed warning flags and lights.”